 12 Black Writers on Beauty, Self-Love, and Liberation

-As we celebrate the launch of Issue 6 Beauty, let’s reflect on these beauty and self love quotes by Black women writers.
+As we celebrate the launch of Issue 6 Beauty, let’s reflect on these beauty, self-love and radical liberation quotes by Black women writers.
 I hope these words will fill your cup and offer encouragement on difficult days.
-Feel free to bookmark this post to come back again when you need inspiration!
+Feel free to bookmark this post to come back again when you need inspiration.

 Audre Lorde